Completed research

 Cooperation partners: City of Maastricht; University of Lund; University of Malmö; City of Malmö; University of Graz - RCE Graz-Styria; City of Graz; City of Leoben; City of Antwerp; Pantopicon Antwerp

-Description : European cities are increasingly confronted with economic, social and environmental challenges of high complexity (demographic change, social conflicts, scarcity of resources, emissions, etc.).
+Description: European cities are increasingly confronted with highly complex economic, social and environmental challenges (demographic change, social conflicts, scarcity of resources, emissions, etc.).
 In order to meet these developments in the best possible way, cities are looking for new forms of governance.
-A modern approach to innovative governance methods is currently seen in so-called "urban labs", where a participatory dialog between citizens, politicians and administrators is initiated and promoted.
-By involving as many actors as possible, the intellectual, creative and social potential of the people of a city is to contribute to new developments in joint learning processes.
-Depending on the focus of the key players in an "urban lab", a distinction is made between "living labs" (focusing on cooperation between individual citizens) and "city labs" (focusing on cooperation between administrative institutions and interest groups).
+A modern approach to innovative governance methods is currently seen in so-called "urban labs", where a participatory dialogue between citizens, politicians and administrators is initiated and promoted.
+By involving as many stakeholders as possible, the intellectual, creative and social potential of the people of a city should contribute to new developments in joint learning processes.
+Depending on the focus of the key players in an "urban lab", a distinction is made between "living labs" (focussing on cooperation between individual citizens) and "city labs" (focussing on cooperation between administrative institutions and interest groups).
 In order to provide decision-makers from politics and administration with the best possible support in initiating and implementing urban labs, it is important to gather practical experience from existing urban labs in the form of evidence-based guidelines.
-These should provide information on which topics urban labs are suitable for, how urban labs should be organized in terms of structure, processes and participation methods and how the approach can be most effectively integrated into local government and administrative structures.
-The EU project URB@Exp aimed to develop precisely such evidence-based guidelines in order to promote the dissemination of innovative forms of urban governance and initiate a trialogical process between citizens, administration and politics.
-During the 36 months of the project, this essentially took place in three steps: (1) analysis of existing urban labs, (2) implementation of new urban labs in five European partner cities and implementation of action-based research, and (3) exchange of knowledge and experience through a mobility program for decision-makers.
+These should provide information on which topics urban labs are suitable for, how urban labs should be organised in terms of structure, processes and participation methods and how the approach can be most effectively integrated into local government and administrative structures.
+The EU project URB@Exp aimed to develop precisely such evidence-based guidelines in order to promote the dissemination of innovative forms of urban governance and initiate a trialogue process between citizens, administration and politics.
+During the 36 months of the project, this essentially took place in three steps: (1) analysis of existing urban labs, (2) implementation of new urban labs in five European partner cities and carrying out action-based research, and (3) exchange of knowledge and experience through a mobility programme for decision-makers.
 The Urb@Exp project thus contributed to new forms of sustainable urban development through joint learning between citizens, politicians and administrative staff.

 Funding: EU-Tempus IV-6th call for proposals: Joint Projects